 Research interests include the archaeology of Qumran, the Dead Sea Scrolls, virtual reality, digital modeling, archaeology of the Second Temple Period, Hebrew and Aramaic, literary criticism, biblical studies, Aramaic targums, the Bar Kokhba Rebellion, and classical Judaean numismatics.

 Publications and Appearances

 Dr. Cargill’s first book, Qumran through (Real) Time: A Virtual Reconstruction of Qumran and the Dead Sea Scrolls, examines the settlement of Khirbet Qumran using new technological approaches in the Digital Humanities including digital archaeological reconstruction and virtual reality.
 His second book, The Cities that Built the Bible, surveyed the cities that contributed directly and indirectly to the composition and canonization of the Bible.
 Dr. Cargill has appeared as an expert on numerous documentaries and television shows, including hosting the recent National Geographic special, Writing the Dead Sea Scrolls, and serving as Consulting Producer on History‘s six-episode documentary series “Bible Secrets Revealed,” in which he also appeared.

 Dr. Cargill was married to his partner, Roslyn, on March 20, 2010.
 He has a daughter, Talitha; a son, MacLaren; and fraternal twins – a son, Quincy; and a daughter, Rory Kate.
 He resides in Iowa City, IA.
-He is a Mensan and spends much of his spare time computing, reading, and hiking.
+He is a Mensan and a Rotarian and spends much of his spare time computing, reading, and hiking.